mrlizhaozhi/application-fraud-bank-account-opening/README.md

 - *False negative*: Failure to detect fraudulent customers/transactions leading to financial loss and reputational damage, sometimes regulatory fines.
 - *Class imblance*: Fraud data is typically imbalanced which requires processing before modelling.

 **Methodologies**: Model governance prioritises explainability in highly regulated industries such as financial services.
 This solution uses Logistic Regression and XGBoost to achieve the above objective.
-Details of model selection are available in this notebook under the *Model Selection* section.

 **Table of Contents**: